Wei-Chung Wang

-Wei-Chung Wang (王維中, born 25 April 1992) is a Taiwanese professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-He has played in Major League Baseball (MLB) for the Milwaukee Brewers, Oakland Athletics, and Pittsburgh Pirates.
+Wei-Chung Wang (王維中, born April 25, 1992) is a Taiwanese professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Oakland Athletics, and Pittsburgh Pirates, and in the KBO League for the NC Dinos.

 Career

 Pittsburgh Pirates

 Wang signed as an international free agent with the Pittsburgh Pirates in 2011.
 When the Pirates discovered that Wang required Tommy John surgery, they voided the contract, and signed Wang to a new contract.

 Milwaukee Brewers

 The Brewers selected Wang from the Pirates in the 2013 Rule 5 draft.
 Though a player is normally automatically ineligible for the Rule 5 draft in his first four professional seasons, Wang was eligible due to the voided contract.
 Wang competed for a spot on the Brewers' 2014 Opening Day roster, which he made.
 Wang made his MLB debut on April 14, 2014 against the St. Louis Cardinals pitching a scoreless inning, allowing one hit.